 Unobservable Inputs: Company is being wound up and with all assets being liquidated.
-The liquidation value is likely to be zero as we believe that the liquidation value of assets will likely be less than the amount of liabilities.
+The liquidation value is likely to be zero as it is believed that the liquidation value of assets will likely be less than the amount of liabilities.
 The primary unobservable input is the liquidation value of assets.

-Change in input values: We believe it is highly unlikely that the salvage value of assets will exceed the company's liabilities and therefore believe the possibility of any recovery on this security is remote.
+Change in input values: It is believed that it is highly unlikely that the salvage value of assets will exceed the company's liabilities and therefore the possibility of any recovery on this security is remote.